 A series of independent t-tests were conducted to assess differences between the normative sample and the high-risk control sample for the continuous variables.
-Results indicated that there were no significant differences between the samples for the two items.
+Results indicated that there was a significant difference between the samples for item c9ah1 (number of times arrested in the past year) with the control sample scoring higher than the normative sample.